mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/create-model/objective_c.md

 # Building the user model

-To be have a conversation you need to store some information about a user:
+To have a conversation you need to store some information about a user:

 * A user's name
 * A user's JWT